Anne Applebaum Keynote Speaker

 From Syrian refugees to Putin’s disinformation narratives, from the EU and the European financial crises to responding to terrorism, from solutions to transition-government corruption to political populists’ game-changing campaign language, Applebaum provides both background and up-to-the-minute insights that are vital to understanding the risks and opportunities of today’s world political and economic climate.

 Anne’s Pulitzer Prize-winning Gulag: A History is about the Soviet concentration camps.
-Her new book, Red Famine: Stalin’s War on Ukraine, is the winner of her second Duff Cooper Prize and the 28th Lionel Gelber Prize 2018.
+Her book, Red Famine: Stalin’s War on Ukraine, is the winner of her second Duff Cooper Prize and the 28th Lionel Gelber Prize 2018.
 In it, Anne proves what many suspected: Stalin set out to destroy the Ukrainian peasantry.
 Anne is the only author to win the Duff Cooper Prize twice.
 Her other books include Iron Curtain: The Crushing of Eastern Europe, 1944-1946, which won a Cundill Prize for Historical Literature, and Between East and West: Across the Borderlands of Europe.

 Director of the Transitions Forum at the Legatum Institute from 2011-2015, an international think tank, Applebaum is the co-founder of the institute’s Democracy Lab, an online partnership between the institute and Foreign Policy magazine.
-An adjunct fellow of the Center for European Policy Analysis, she is former Phillipe Roman Chair in History and International Affairs at the London School of Economics.
+An adjunct fellow of the Center for European Policy Analysis, she is former Philippe Roman Chair in History and International Affairs at the London School of Economics.

 Anne attended Yale University and was a Marshall Scholar at the London School of Economics and St. Antony’s College, Oxford.
-She divides her time between London and Warsaw, Poland.

-Speaking Topics include:
+Anne Applebaum's Speaking Topics